12 Mar 2019

 Paying it forward

 At around the time that she joined JPMorgan Chase, Rainford co-founded the Black Women of Influence (BWOI) network, along with fellow businesswomen Marsha Haygood and Michelle Taylor-Jones.

-The network provides peer support for professional women of colour and offers a range of workshops and events to help them build successful lives and careers.
-Each year, BWOI honours trailblazers who work to open doors for women and underserved communities.
+The network provides peer support for professional women of color and offers a range of workshops and events to help them build successful lives and careers.
+Each year, BWOI honors trailblazers who work to open doors for women and underserved communities.

 Rainford recognises that empowerment, as well as a sense of sisterhood, needs to grow from the ground up.

 Rainford also helped found the New York-based Black Women for Black Girls Giving Circle.
 The purpose of the group is to demonstrate positive leadership and support the future success of the younger generations.